aristanetworks/avd/ansible_collections/arista/avd/roles/anta_runner/README.md

 ### Role Behavior Configuration

-These settings allow for the modification of the default behavior as needed.
+These settings allow modification of the default behavior as needed.
 The values below are the default values:

 ```yaml
 # Enable AVD catalogs generation.
 Can be disabled if only user-defined catalogs are used.